LESS CARBON,

 Step 1 · Map your emissions

 Before you can calculate, understand where your emissions come from.
+Write down what causes emissions:

 -